All N-Series Tractors - Ford-Ferguson 9N, 2N, and Ford 8N

-Since the lightest weight oil Ford recommended was 10-weight, I normall look for a 10-40 or 15-40 multi-grade for year-round operation in Central Virginia.
+Since the lightest weight oil Ford recommended was 10-weight, I normally look for a 10-30 or 10-40 multi-grade for year-round operation in Central Virginia.

 What follows are some of the facts and circumstantial evidence being circulated by both sides of this issue.
 Draw your own conclusions.

-In an attempt to find something with additives most appropriate for my tractor engines, have used some of the "off-road" and "racing" motor oils.
+In an attempt to find something with additives most appropriate for my antique tractor engines, have used some of the "off-road" and "racing" motor oils.
 Unfortunately, some racing oils do not have sufficient anti-corrosion additives for engines that sit for long periods.
-Racing oils may also be formulated with the assumption they will be changed much more frequently than I plan to change oil in my tractors.
-A few "Classic Car" motor oils have begun to appear.
-Their advertising sounds good.
-If true, some of these "classic car" engine oil products could be the best choice for our engines.
-I'm keeping an eye on products by Lucas Oil, Castrol, COMP Cams, and Mobil 1.
+Racing oils are generally formulated with the assumption they will be changed much more frequently than the oil needs to be changed in a tractor.

-Located in Central Virginia, we have a fairly mild climate with temps that only occasionally into the single digits.
-I'm not going to be using any of my tractors in those conditions.
+The climate in Central Virginia is fairly mild, with winter temps that only occasionally dive into the single digits.
+None of my tractors go anywhere when temps are in single digits.
 I'm going to be as close as I can get to a fully-loaded wood stove.
-We do get some spells when temps can stay below freezing for a few days, so I look for a multigrade, 10W-40 or 15W-40.
-I feel the modern multigrades provides the best year-round protection.
+We do get some spells when temps can stay below freezing for a few days.
+Multigrade, 10W-30 or 10-40 provides the best year-round protection.

-For rebuilt engines, use an assembly lube with high levels of ZDDP.
+For rebuilt engines, use lots of assembly lube with high levels of ZDDP.
 Change motor oil soon after initial break-in to remove assembly lube and anything else that may have been in the engine.
-Change motor oil again at the first sign of "color" to flush anything else that may be in there.
+A rebuilt engine should be thoroughly cleaned prior to assembly, but there are lots of nooks and crannies in there.
+Change motor oil again at the first sign of "color".

 HYDRAULIC FLUID: Refer to the new section on Hydraulics.